 You can add board games to each reception table and it still be a blast.
 Why not add a game of Jenga to each table, which is a fairly inexpensive game to buy and the more your guests drink, the funner this childhood classic will be.
 Speaking of Jenga, why not do a life-size Jenga game or oversized chess game.

 What could be better than a ring toss at a wedding?
-Create a crate full of bottles – painted to match the color of your wedding – then have guests use painted embroidery hoops to see how many rings they can snag.
+Create a crate full of bottles – painted to match the colour of your wedding – then have guests use painted embroidery hoops to see how many rings they can snag.

 Rock band is great if you are a gamer couple.
 Set up Rock Band as part of the reception entertainment and have guests play to your favorite songs – essentially providing you with entertainment in the process.